-Wash the beets, with their peels on, and individually wrap each one in aluminum foil.
-Place them on a sheet pan, and bake for 50 minutes until tender.
-Remove from the oven, and let them cool.
-Trim the ends, and rub the skin off with your hands (you may want to wear gloves to avoid red stains all over your fingers).
-Thinly slice them and set aside.
+2) With the peels on, wash the beets and individually wrap each one in a pre-cut aluminum foil.
+Place them on a sheet pan, and bake for 45 minutes (they would be undercooked).
+Remove from the oven and let them cool.
+Trim the ends, and rub the skin off with your hands (wear gloves to avoid red stains).
+Thinly slice or coarsely grate them and set aside.

-In a large non-stick skillet, on medium-high, heat the oil, and add the onions.
+4) In a large non-stick skillet, heat the oil over medium-high heat and add the onions.
 Season it with salt and black pepper and sauté until lightly golden, about 5-7 minutes.
-Add tomato paste, and sauté for 2-4 minutes to cook its raw taste.
-Next, add the shredded carrots and raw shredded beets.
-Let every thing sauté together for 5-7 minutes.
+Add tomato paste, and sauté for 2-4 minutes to cook off raw taste.
+Next, add the shredded carrots.
+Sauté everything together for 5-7 minutes.

 Serve hot.
-Ladle borscht into deep bowls, and garnish with a dollop of sour cream and a pinch of fresh dill and parsley.
+Ladle borscht into a bowl and put a big dollop of sour cream on top.
+Garnish with dill and parsley.

 1 tbsp freshly ground black pepper